petetetete/cs470-project2/README.md

-# Program 2 - Fred Flintstone Problem Solving
+# Program 2 - RoadWarrior Meets Google Maps

 A demonstration of search algorithms.